 DON’T just start installing from the top of the wall.

 Peel-and-stick tiles are very easy to use, but this simplicity can often lead to mistakes when users decide to dive into the project without properly measuring the space or creating a layout.
-Whether you are installing a small backsplash or an entire floor, it’s integral that the entire surface area is measured before beginning to know the number of tiles that are necessary for the project and to determine whether there will be any half or partial tiles needed to fill in small gaps along any of the sides.
+Whether you are installing peel-and-stick backsplash or floor tiles, you need to measure the whole area first.
+It’s important to calculate the number of tiles that are necessary for the project, and determine whether there will be any half or partial tiles needed to fill in small gaps along any of the sides.

-When you have the tiles necessary for the project, place a full row of tiles in position without removing the protective backing.
-This simple step lets you see how the tiles will lay when they are installed, so you can plan the appropriate layout for the project and visually determine how to deal with obstacles and where half or partial tiles should be installed.
-It’s advised to place these partial tiles in discrete locations, like a corner or the base of the wall, where the deviation from the pattern is difficult to discern.
+Here’s how to lay peel-and-stick tile properly: When you have the tiles necessary for the project, place a full row of tiles in position without removing the protective backing.
+This simple step lets you see how the tiles will lay when they are installed, so you can plan the appropriate layout for the project, visualize how you’ll deal with obstacles, and determine where half or partial tiles should be placed.
+It’s advised to place these partial tiles in out-of-the-way areas, like a corner or the base of the wall, where the deviation from the pattern isn’t so noticeable.

 DO use a sharp knife to make precise cuts.

-Most peel-and-stick tile installations will require some alterations to the tiles so that they properly fit in the given area.
-Whether this is cutting a tile completely in half to fit along the base of a wall or cutting a notch from a corner to allow the tile to fit tightly up against a cupboard, sink, or tub it’s important to use a sharp utility knife to make the cuts.
+Most peel-and-stick tile installations will require some alterations to the tiles so that they properly fit in the intended area.
+Whether this is cutting a tile completely in half to fit along the base of a wall or cutting a notch from a corner to allow the tile to fit tightly up against a cupboard, sink, or tub it’s important to understand how to cut peel-and-stick tile before you begin.
+Our best advice?
+Use a sharp utility knife to make the cuts.